the404devs/sm64quiz/README.md

 Original site preserved at http://the404.nl/software/mario/MarioHome.html

-Made in colaboration with Kevin
+Made in collaboration with Kevin